DiligentGraphics/DiligentSamples/Tutorials/Tutorial13_ShadowMap/readme.md

 PSIn.ShadowMapPos = ShadowMapPos.xyz / ShadowMapPos.w;
 ```

-The fragment shader uses shadow map position to sample the shadow map.
+The fragment shader uses the shadow map position to sample the shadow map.
 Note that
 it uses `SampleCmp` method that performs 2x2 comparison filering of the shadow map
 to get smoother edges: